orbis-marianne/orbis-am-models/README.md

 3. Argument Statement Classification (Sequence Classification Task), and
 4. Argument Statement Relation Classification (Sequence Classification Task)

 This repository was originally forked from: [Argument Mining Transformers](https://github.com/crscardellino/argumentation-mining-transformers/tree/master).
+It contains new datasets and updated scripts based on the progress made during the ORBIS project.

 Requirements
 ------------